AdobeDocs/campaign-classic.en/help/technotes/using/migrate-users-to-ims.md

 ### When is the migration complete? {#ims-migration-end}

-Once end-user migration and technical user migration to Adobe Identity Management System (IMS) is done, you must contact your Adobe Transition Manager so that Adobe can mark your migration as complete, and block user creation from the client console, and disable native user login.
+Once end-user migration and technical user migration to Adobe Identity Management System (IMS) is done, you must contact your Adobe Transition Manager so that Adobe can mark your migration as complete.

 ### How to create users after migration? {#ims-migration-native}

+Adobe recommends to create only IMS users after upgrading to Campaign Classic v7.3.5.

 As a Campaign Administrator, you can grant permissions to the users of your organization through Adobe Admin Console and Campaign Client Console.
 Users log on to Adobe Campaign with their Adobe ID.
 Learn how to set up permissions with IMS in [Campaign v8 documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/admin/permissions/gs-permissions.html){target="_blank"}.